 My steps, in order, are as follows:

 - Research & Ideation

 Without getting too in depth, I will summarize these steps in brief.

 Research & Ideation

-head of the document and work my way down the page as I look at the layout that I sketched out.
-I also make all of my HTML into modular .php file chunks such as
+head of the document and work my way down the page as I look at the layout that I previously sketched out.
+I also make all of my HTML into modular .php file chunks (includes) such as

 The site goes live after transferring the database and theme from PhpmyAdmin and the WordPress Import Plugin.
 I make all of the needed changes in the WordPress Admin and we are now done.
-I finish it all up by setting a very secure Password and Username and then I go into the .htaccess file (I read, learned and implemented much from the htaccess book by Jeff Starr and Digging into WordPress book by Chris Coyier and Jeff Starr) to code some very simple security measures.
+I finish it all up by setting a very secure Password and Username and then I go into the .htaccess file (I read, learned, and implemented much from the htaccess book by Jeff Starr and Digging into WordPress book by Chris Coyier and Jeff Starr) to code some very simple security measures.